muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --videos
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --symlink
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --nocovers
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --noscreenshots
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --nowheels
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --nomarquees
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --nobrackets
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --skipped
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --noresize
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --fromfile &lt;FILENAME&gt;
 Using this option is the equivalent to adding a bunch of filenames to work on directly on the commandline.
 It reads one line at a time from `<FILENAME>` and adds them to the queue of files to work on.
 This is very useful in conjunction with the `--cache edit` option or `--cache report` option or if you want to regather data just for those files using `-s <SCRAPING MODULE>`.